TeamHG-Memex/scrapy-rotating-proxies/README.rst

   failure is considered a page failure, not a proxy failure.
   Think of it this way: every improperly detected ban cost you ``ROTATING_PROXY_PAGE_RETRY_TIMES`` alive proxies.
 Default: 5.

+  It is possible to change this option per-request using ``max_proxies_to_try`` request.meta key - for example, you can use a higher value for certain pages if you're sure they should work.
 * ``ROTATING_PROXY_BACKOFF_BASE`` - base backoff time, in seconds.
   Default is 300 (i.e. 5 min).

 FAQ
 ---